 - IT & engineering

-and handle anything from Complex Project with Phases, to Professional Services, Kanban, Marketing plans, Product Launches, Evening Management and many others.
+and handle anything from Complex Project with Phases, to Professional Services, Kanban, Marketing plans, Product Launches, Evening and many others.

-One issue we have with templates is that there is no way to actually customize or create your own templates for your own specific needs (BeeWits actually allows you to define your own templates).
+One issue we have with templates is that there is no way to actually customize or create your own templates for your own particular needs (BeeWits actually allows you to define your own templates).